The TJX Companies Inc. (TJX) Stock: A Closer Look at the Market Potential

 Gordon Haskett gave a rating of “Hold” to TJX, setting the target price at $60 in the report published on July 28th of the previous year.

-Volatility was left at 1.42%, however, over the last 30 days, the volatility rate increased by 1.71%, as shares surge +3.12% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.21% lower at present.
+Volatility was left at 1.49%, however, over the last 30 days, the volatility rate increased by 1.54%, as shares sank -1.24% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.50% lower at present.

 Insider Trading